 Jonathan T.M.
-Reckford is chief executive officer of Habitat for Humanity International, a global Christian housing organization that has helped more than 22 million people build or improve the place they call home — and the author of recently-released Our Better Angels: Seven Simple Virtues That Will Change Your Life and the World.
+Reckford is chief executive officer of Habitat for Humanity International — a global Christian housing organization that has helped more than 22 million people build or improve the place they call home — and the author of recently-released Our Better Angels: Seven Simple Virtues That Will Change Your Life and the World.

 Since 2005, when Reckford took the top leadership position, Habitat’s more than 1,200 U.S. affiliates and over 70 country programs have grown from serving 125,000 individuals each year to helping more than 8.7 million people last year alone build strength, stability and self-reliance through shelter.